johndunne2019/pands-problem-set/README.md

 8. The program will run and the output will be returned on the command line.

 ## Contents of my files
 **In this section there is a breakdown on the contents of the files in my repository and some background to the contents of each file and the thought process that went into the writing of each solution.
-I have also included details of the extra reading I completed and references used**
+I have also included details of the extra reading I completed and references used.**

 **1. Solution_1.py**